MichaelRegan/aichat-installer-windows/README.md

 ## What Gets Installed

+**Note:** When using Option 1 (direct download), the installer automatically downloads the role generator script from GitHub.
+When using Option 2 (cloned repository), it uses the local script files.
+Both methods result in the same installation.

 ### 1. AIChat Binary
 - Installed via `winget install --id sigoden.aichat`
 - Typically places `aichat.exe` in `%LOCALAPPDATA%\Microsoft\WinGet\Packages\`